truthcoin/www.truthcoin.info/_posts/2017-01-10-blockspace-demand.md

 "Veran demand" simply refers to a *type* of demand -- something that users could want.
 And users almost always want cheaper prices.

 The question of whether we can *actually meet* this demand, is another matter.
-Nonetheless, I address the issue here to show that it is not categorically impossible.
+Nonetheless, I address the issue in this section, to show that it is not categorically impossible.

-( And, as we will see, we could quip that the Veran Philosophy "demands" that the Bitcoin network take one shape, whereas the DeRosian Philosophy "demands" the network to take a different shape. )
+( And also, we could quip that the Veran Philosophy "demands" that the Bitcoin network take one shape, whereas the DeRosian Philosophy "demands" the network to take a different shape, as we will see. )

 ### Cost Efficiencies of Bitcoin